 For 139 years we have shown our commitment to ensuring that our service men and women, veterans and their families get the best possible support when they need it.

-Below is a timeline of SSAFA history since we were founded in 1885.
+Below is a timeline of SSAFA history since we were founded on 14 February 1885.

 We also have a detailed four-part history of SSAFA which can be downloaded here: